Daplugg23/zotify/README.md

   docker run --rm -v "$PWD/Zotify Music:/root/Music/Zotify Music" -v "$PWD/Zotify Podcasts:/root/Music/Zotify Podcasts" -it zotify
 ```

+### Recent Updates

+1. Enhanced metadata handling:
+   - Added options for customizing file and folder naming conventions.
+   - Improved handling of featured artists in track titles and tags.
+2. Improved file organization:
+   - Added separate configuration options for single tracks, album tracks, and playlist tracks.
+3. Enhanced error handling and output clarity:
+   - Suppressed redundant Spotify API Error messages.
+   - Simplified the lyrics download process to only show "Lyrics not available" messages when appropriate.
+4. Consistent behavior when running Zotify through the batch file or directly from the terminal.
+5. Added prompt for input when no URL is provided as an argument.
+6. Improved Unicode handling for URLs and search queries.

 ### What do I do if I see "Your session has been terminated"?

 If you see this, don't worry!
 Just try logging back in.
 If you see the incorrect username or password error, reset your password and you should be able to log back in.

 ### Will my account get banned if I use this tool?